{{flagHref}}

 Factors Influencing Oxidation Resistance

-The oxidation resistance of a material is influenced by several factors, including:
+Oxidation resistance of a material is determined by numerous factors, which influence each other:

 Method